BPO giant improves Data Governance to achieve unrelenting Growth with Power BI

 The company was dealing with an enormous size of data generating from different business lines across the organization.
 As the practices followed were not uniform across teams and departments, it was resulting in multiple versions of the spreadsheets catering to the same business unit.
 Several users were sharing the same spreadsheet which had no provision for backtracking the numbers keyed in or any transformation performed over the data.

 The SLAs required constant reporting to the internal as well as external stakeholders to assess the completion status.
-Although the data stored in spreadsheets contained information that was useful for the business, it was difficult to gather and report upon – resulting in very high Turn-around-Time (TAT) for these reports.
-The decision makers were not getting the insights at the right time.
+Although the data stored in spreadsheets contained information that was useful for the business, it was difficult to gather and report upon a resulting in very high Turn-around-Time (TAT) for these reports.
+The decision-makers were not getting insights at the right time.

-The traditional Excel based MIS reporting lacked the dynamicity of delivering the top-notch services.
+The traditional Excel-based MIS reporting lacked the dynamicity of delivering top-notch services.